ACORN FAMILY LAW LLP – TERMS AND CONDITIONS OF BUSINESS

 b) Fixed Fees

-We may agree with you a fixed fee for conducting a certain piece of work, which we estimate will take up a certain amount of time and is based on the premise that the matter is dealt with locally, and without any additional complications.
-If however the work required does need more time, we will provide a revised costs estimate and agree with you our further charges.
+We may agree with you a fixed fee for conducting a certain piece of work, which we estimate will take up a certain amount of time.
+If however we exceed the estimated time where perhaps the matter becomes unexpectedly protracted, we will agree with you any additional charges.
 Where the matter does not proceed, we will charge on an hourly rate basis up to, but not exceeding, the fixed fee.
 We will usually invoice at the conclusion of the work we have quoted the fixed fee for, or where the work is likely to take some time we will raise interim bill(s) at key stages.

 c) Value Added Tax (VAT)